PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/README.md

 - Prompt engineering
 - MLOps

 Each of these directories will start with just a list of links to helpful hands-on tutorials to dive into the content.
-In July, I'll update these with new examples for pretraining in Python across vision and language.
+In July, I'll update these with new examples for pretraining in Python across vision and language on AWS.

 Happy trails! ⛰️